IntuitionLabs

 Venture capital is a lifeline for biotech, and Greater Boston has traditionally been a leading VC destination.
 The MassBio Industry Snapshots track this closely: for instance, ** $5.1 billion** was raised by Massachusetts-headquartered biotechs in just the first half of 2022 (more than the entire 2019 total) ([5]).
 By the end of 2024, life-science VC in Massachusetts had climbed to about $7.8 billion for the year ([39]), marking the first annual increase since the pandemic downturn.
 These sums positioned Massachusetts among the top states nationally in biotech funding.
 Notably, in H2 2024 and into 2025, much of the investment began to flow beyond Cambridge: over half of 2025 VC dollars went to firms outside Kendall Square (e.g. biotech startups in Boston, Newton, Framingham, Waltham) ([7]).

+A notable geographic shift continued: 71% of 2025 funding flowed to companies outside Cambridge, with Boston surpassing Cambridge in total venture capital for the second consecutive year ([40]).
 Institutions like Flagship Pioneering and RA Capital (local VC firms) remain active, and new funds have emerged (e.g. ARCH Venture’s tech-oriented life-sciences fund).
-Some biotech startups have managed huge raises despite the downturn: for example, Boston’s Lila Sciences (an AI-driven biotech) raised $350 million in 2025 for its Series A ([38]).
-OpenAI even led a $15 million investment in Red Queen Bio (a burgeoning Cambridge-based biosecurity startup) ([39]).
-These give hope that certain cutting-edge areas (AI/automation in biology, biotherapeutics with platform tech) continue to attract capital.
-Nevertheless, the overall trend in 2025 is caution: many companies report heavier scrutiny from investors and longer development timelines before new fundraising.
+Some biotech startups managed huge raises despite the broader caution: for example, Boston’s Lila Sciences (an AI-driven biotech) raised $350 million in 2025 for its Series A, bringing total capital to $550 million at a $1.3 billion valuation ([41]).
+OpenAI even led a $15 million investment in Red Queen Bio (a burgeoning Cambridge-based biosecurity startup) ([42]).
+Early 2026 data is encouraging: startups in the Boston area raised $1 billion in January 2026 alone, one of the strongest single-month totals in several years.
+Nevertheless, the funding environment remains selective: many companies report heavier scrutiny from investors and longer development timelines before new fundraising.

 Facility Expansion and Real Estate